White Oak

 Construction, shiplap, paneling

 Grows everywhere on the South Shore.
 Soft and easy to mill.
 Watch for pitch pockets near knots.
+Great for rustic interior applications.

 Black Cherry